-Box A - Persons Disqualified From Jury Service You are disqualified from jury service if:
+Box A - Persons disqualified from jury service

+You are disqualified from jury service if:
-- you are on bail in or in connection with criminal proceedings in any part of the United Kingdom. - you have been sentenced, at any time, in the United Kingdom, the Channel Islands or the Isle of Man - to a period of imprisonment for life or for a term of more than 48 months; or - o to be detained during Her Majesty's pleasure, during the pleasure of the Secretary of State or the Governor of Northern Ireland (i.e. sentenced for murder while under the age of 18);

-- you have in the United Kingdom, the Channel Islands or the Isle of Man - served any part of a custodial sentence: - which was imposed for a period of at least 3 months but not exceeding 12 months plus a period of 2 years after which the total term of the sentence imposed would have expired (or the total term of sentence plus 1 year if under 18 on the date of conviction); - which was imposed for a period of 12 months but did not exceed a period of 30 months plus a period of 4 years after which the total term of the sentence imposed would have expired (or the total term of sentence plus 2 years if under 18 on the date of conviction); - which was imposed for a period that exceeded 30 months but did not exceed a period of 48 months, plus a period of 6 years after which the total term of the sentence imposed would have expired (or the total of the term of sentence plus 3 years if under 18 on the date of conviction);

-or at any time served any part of a sentence of imprisonment or detention, which was for between 48 months and 5 years

-- if you were convicted of an offence and one or more of the following disposals was made: a probation order; a community service order; a drug treatment and testing order; - o a restriction of liberty order; or o a community payback order; under the Criminal Procedure (Scotland) Act 1995; - in the last 12 months (or 6 months where you were under 18 on the date of conviction) or when such a requirement of the order ceases or ceased to have effect or otherwise requires or required to be complied with, whichever is the longer period of the two)
+- you are on bail in or in connection with criminal proceedings in any part of the United Kingdom; - you have been sentenced, at any time, in the United Kingdom, the Channel Islands or the Isle of Man - · to a period of imprisonment for life or for a term of 5 years or more; or - to be detained during Her Majesty's pleasure, during the pleasure of the Secretary of State or the Governor of Northern Ireland (i.e. sentenced for murder while under the age of 18); - or you have in the United Kingdom, the Channel Islands or the Isle of Man - - in the last 7 years (or 3.5 years where you were under 18 on the date of conviction) served any part of a sentence of imprisonment or detention, which was for between 3 months and 6 months; or - in the last 10 years (or 5 years where you were under 18 on the date of conviction) served any part of a sentence of imprisonment or detention, which was for between 6 months and 30 months; or - at any time served any part of a sentence of imprisonment or detention, which was for between 30 months and 5 years; or - in the last 7 years been detained in a borstal institution; - in the last 5 years (or 2.5 years where you were under 18 on the date of conviction) you were convicted of an offence and one or more of the following disposals was made: - a drug treatment and testing order; - a restriction of liberty order; - · or a community payback order;

+under the Criminal Procedure (Scotland) Act 1995; or

-- o a community order under the Criminal Justice Act 2003; - o a youth community order under section 33 of the Powers of Criminal Courts (Sentencing) Act 2000; o a community order under the Criminal Justice (Northern Ireland) Order 1996;
+- a community order under the Criminal Justice Act 2003; - a youth community order under section 33 of the Powers of Criminal Courts (Sentencing) Act 2000; - a community order under the Criminal Justice (Northern Ireland) Order 1996; or - a drug treatment and testing order under the Criminal Justice (Northern Ireland) Order 1998.